Church of the Nativity: Christmas in Bethlehem

-Latin and Protestant
+Latin Catholic and Protestant

 The Catholic Midnight Mass in Bethlehem on Christmas Eve is broadcast around the world.
 Festivities begin hours earlier when dignitaries welcome the Latin Patriarch of Jerusalem at the entrance to the city, near Rachel's Tomb.
 Accompanied by a parade of youth organizations, he then makes his way to Manger Square, where crowds are waiting.
 Finally, he enters the Catholic Church of Saint Catherine for Mass, after which he leads the way to the adjacent Church of the Nativity.
 The patriarch carries a figurine of the Baby Jesus and places it on the silver star in the Nativity Grotto under the basilica.

 Protestants worship either at the Lutheran church or the Church of the Nativity.
 However, some Protestant congregations go to Beit Sahour, a village near Bethlehem.

 Greek Orthodox

 On the Orthodox Christmas Eve, 13 days later, many visitors and faithful again fill Manger Square, this time to watch processions and receptions for the religious leaders of the different Eastern Orthodox communities.